It’s easy to confuse trends … with fads.

 In addition, new technologies like social buy buttons, smart TVs, near-field communications, and mobile wallets (like Apple Pay) are driving this shift toward social commerce.

-Social commerce capitalizes on two the core benefits of ecommerce itself: ease-of-use and accessibility.
+Social commerce capitalizes on two of the core benefits of ecommerce itself: ease-of-use and accessibility.

 Ashish Mistry, the managing partner at BLH Venture, said: